Artist making live performance, sound and moving image art work, often in collaboration with other artists, people and places.

 Contact : sue [at] biggerhouse.co.uk

-The research is focused on urban parks and green space, in the space they create for the cultivation of people: social arts practice, urban design and planning, growing and gardening and other innovation in public engagement.
+The research is focused on urban parks and green space: social arts practice, urban design and planning, nature, cultivation and other innovation in public engagement.

-Artist collaboration working with Sheila Ghelani on her project Rambles with Nature developing a new live work (continuing from ‘Ramble 4’) that uses the habitat, border and boundary of the hedge to look at money, taxation, our bodies (human and animal), colonial histories and the natural world.
+Artist collaboration with Sheila Ghelani developing a new live work Common Salt that uses the habitat, border and boundary of the hedge to look at money, taxation, our bodies (human and animal), colonial histories and the natural world.

 A film about Mrs Patricia Marrow, who for many years ran Kingsdon Nursery in Somerset, and is now in her 90s.
 I visited Patricia and her garden once a month over the year of 2014 to film her in the garden and talk about life and plants.

-Currently in post-production for completion in the Autumn of 2016.
+Currently in post-production for completion in the Winter of 2016.

-With South West London Environment Network (part time, ongoing) working to support Friends Groups of parks and public green spaces, environmental and biodiversity educational projects and events.
+With South West London Environment Network (PT, ongoing) working to support Friends Groups of parks and public green spaces, environmental and biodiversity educational projects and events.

-Working with Year 5 children of Wells Cathedral School, Somerset to create a moving image work over 2 days at William Turner’s historic enclosed physic garden – The Old Deanery Garden in Wells – and exhibited at the school in June 2015.
-Using iPads and homemade shoebox steadycam holders, the children made journeys in groups of 4 around the garden.
-Watch ‘4 x a garden’.
+Working with Year 5 children of Wells Cathedral School, Somerset to create a moving image work 4 x a garden using iPads and homemade shoebox steadycam holders, at William Turner’s historic enclosed physic garden, The Old Deanery Garden.
+The film was exhibited at the school in June 2015.

 Artist commissioned in collaboration with Ruth Cross for the 8 week education programme accompanying ‘The Archivists’ about evacuation during WWII at Battersea Arts Centre.
 Working with children from two Primary Schools and older people from Wandsworth U3A, we created an intergenerational exchange through letter writing, conversation and visual art work about home, loss, change and displacement.